microsoft/terminal/doc/specs/spec-template.md

 ## Capabilities

-[comment]: # Discuss how the proposed fixes/features impact the following key consdierations:
+[comment]: # Discuss how the proposed fixes/features impact the following key considerations:

 ### Security